guido-visser/vMix-M5Stick-Tally-Light/README.md

 * ⚡  Battery indicator
 * ⚡  Landscape & Portrait mode using accelerometer
 * ⚡  Change tally number input on the fly.
 On the tally input number screen, double click the BTN39 to increase the number.
 Long click for reset to 1
-* ⚡  Multi tally support
+* ⚡  Multi input support

 ---
 ## Getting started: Uploading the code to the stick